Rumberas film: Rise of the genre

 Although it is common to recognize María Antonieta Pons as the first film "rumbera", the film Humo en los ojos (1946), directed by the filmmaker Alberto Gout and starring by Meche Barba, was the film that began the mass production of rumberas films because the big Mexican film studios found large sales from them at the box office.
 The film Aventurera (1950), also directed by Alberto Gout and starring Ninón Sevilla, is considered the masterpiece of the genre.
 What is remarkable is that the most obvious characteristics of rumberas film (songs, dances, actors, scenery) are easily identifiable in Aventurera and do not differ much from any other films.

 However, there is also another type of heroine in the rumberas film.
 They can not receive the appellation of "sinners", since they belong to a primitive and amoral universe that does not know the concept of sin.
 They are the "jungle rumberas" (Tania, Sandra, Zonga, Tahími), inspired in personages of illustrated novels and carried to the cinema mainly by Juan Orol.

 The rumberas film, unique to Mexico, reached the attention of many specialized critics.
 François Truffaut, still writing for Cahiers du cinéma, wrote a dossier on this exotic subgenre.
 The critics of Cahiers du cinéma wrote some of the most ardent pages dedicated to Mexican actresses.
-It is also important to emphasize that some rumberas (as Rosa Carmina or Ninon Sevilla), managed to combine around them to real filming teams that framed as few actresses they succeeded in Mexican cinema (perhaps a privilege only limited to María Félix and Dolores del Río).
+It is also important to emphasize that some rumberas (as Rosa Carmina or Ninon Sevilla), managed to combine around them filming teams that gave them success as few actresses attained in Mexican cinema (perhaps a privilege only limited to María Félix and Dolores del Río).